 Home Adaptations can help local authorities and health services make significant savings as they often enable safer independent living at home.

-Heywood, FS & Turner, L, (2007) Better outcomes, lower costs: implications for health and social care budgets of investment in housing adaptations, improvment and equipment – a review of the evidence for Office for Disability Issues, Department of Work and Pensions better-outcomes-report
+Heywood, FS & Turner, L, (2007) Better outcomes, lower costs: implications for health and social care budgets of investment in housing adaptations, improvement and equipment – a review of the evidence for Office for Disability Issues, Department of Work and Pensions better-outcomes-report

 Garrett H et al (2016) The cost-benefit to the NHS arising from preventative housing interventions, Building Research Establishment click here